-The total required sample size for the RCT is 1,914 patients recruited from twenty-four sites, which will be randomly assigned to either intervention or control.
-The required sample size was calculated using the approach of Hussey & Hughes (2007)(56) to achieve 90% power to detect a reduction from 6 points to 3.1 points (p<0.05) in the mean PSS-SR at six months, based on the following assumptions:
+The power calculation was completed using the approach of Hussey & Hughes (2007)(56) to achieve 90% power to detect a reduction from 6 points to 3.1 points (p<0.05) in the mean PSS-SR at six months, and was based on the following assumptions:

-- Mean (6) and standard deviation (7.5) of the PSS-SR were taken from patients in the feasibility study. - Between-site coefficient of variation 0.5 corresponding to between-site standard deviation 7 (conservative estimate as no multicentre data available).
-Note: the inclusion of a baseline recruitment period means that the sample size calculation is less sensitive to the degree of clustering.
-(56) - Treatment effect of a reduction of 2.9 points on the PSS-SR based on: reliable change index for the PSS-SR of eight points; (58) 40% of eligible patients in the intervention periods assessed as being at high risk of psychological morbidity; (32) to achieve an eight-point reduction among high risk patients after receiving brief CBT, an average four-point reduction in PSS-SR across the whole population is required. - Harmonic mean of the number of patients completing follow-up (52 per site per annum corresponding to 22 in a five-month period) based on data from the CMP.
+- Mean (6) and standard deviation (7.5) of the PSS-SR were taken from patients in the feasibility study. - Estimated intra-cluster correlation (ICC) of 0.138 between-site coefficient of variation 0.5 corresponding to between-site standard deviation 3 (conservative estimate as no multicentre data available).
+Note: the inclusion of a baseline recruitment period means that the sample size calculation is less sensitive to the degree of clustering. - Treatment effect of a reduction of 2.9 points on the PSS-SR based on: reliable change index for the PSS-SR of 8.6 points(58) being observed in 40% of eligible patients in the intervention periods assessed as being at high risk of psychological morbidity using the IPAT, with 16% of recruiting patients declining the intervention.
+(32) - Harmonic mean of the number of patients completing follow-up (52 per site per annum corresponding to 22 in a five-month period) based on data from the CMP.

-Of the 1,914 patients recruited to the POPPI trial, it is anticipated that 438 will be assessed using the IPAT, of which 175 (40%) will be assessed as being at high risk of psychological morbidity and receive the stress support sessions, equivalent to 2.4 patients receiving stress support sessions per site per month during intervention periods.
+With the design and the above assumptions, the estimated total number of patients recruited (based on CMP data) for the RCT would be 1,914 patients from the twenty-four sites.
+It is anticipated that 438 will be assessed using the IPAT, of which 175 (40%) will be assessed as being at high risk of psychological morbidity and receive the stress support sessions.